 neighbors for help because they do not want to feel like a burden on their community members;

-however, finding out that they are not alone can provide comfort.
+however, finding out that they are not alone can provide reassurance.

-Because of this, it is important that the broader community rise up, support their local
+Because of these changes, it is important that the broader community rise up, support their local

-farmers, and let them know that the community relies on them.
+farmers, and let them know that the community values them.
 One low-resource way to show

 community support for farmers is to make yard signs with creative or upbeat